daily2432121/ChromeExtensionProjectTemplate1/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+    This chrome extensions will make your rally items in the slack message to be hyperlinks which direct you to the rally item.